Azure/cortana-intelligence-personalization-data-science-playbook/Frequently_Bought_Together_Product_Suggestions_Use_Case.md

 **Association Rules**

 Association rule mining typically yields a collection of rules, each of which can be evaluated separately on the test set.
 For each rule, the support and confidence on the withheld data set is determined.
 Large deviations of these metrics from the values calculated on the training set may indicate that a change of hyperparameters is appropriate.
+Alternatively, overall efficacy of recommendations can be calculated using the full association rule set by assessing how often the final item added to a user's shopping cart matches the recommendation based on its previous contents.

 ## Operationalization and Deployment